District 67 Curriculum

 In District 67, we believe that technology is a powerful tool for teaching and learning, essential in our effort to prepare students for success.
 We intend its use to be integrated into and supportive of every curriculum at all levels of instruction.

-Our goal is to leverage technology to help student develop problem solving skills, effective communications skills, the ability to engage in in-depth individual academic exploration, and an understanding of how to effectively access, evaluate, and utilize information.
+Our goal is to leverage technology to help students develop problem solving skills, effective communications skills, the ability to engage in in-depth individual academic exploration, and an understanding of how to effectively access, evaluate, and utilize information.

-In order to provide students access to their work from any classroom, all computers are networked.
+In order to provide students access to their work from any classroom, all devices are networked.
 Networking also provides the means for information and communications to flow between classrooms, between buildings, and between District 67 and the world.

 In the elementary schools, K-2 students are issued an iPad for use at school while students in grades 3 and 4 are issued a Chromebook for use at school.
 This 1:1 access allows teachers to plan learning activities that include student led research, word processing, use of web-based applications to transform learning opportunities, keyboarding instruction and practice, formative assessment tools, and so much more.
 This year, students in grade 5 also are issued an iPad for use at school, while students in grades 6-8 each have a Chromebook to use throughout their middle school experience.
 Following our District’s Digital Learning Initiative, teachers are working together to transform classroom learning to be more student-centered.
 They are redesigning instructional practices to increase opportunities for engagement, global awareness and connectedness, creativity, critical thinking, problem solving, and communication to a variety of audiences through a variety of means.

 District 67 is committed to providing a learning environment that supports and promotes wellness, good nutrition, and an active lifestyle; we recognize the positive relationship between good nutrition, physical activity, and the capacity of students to develop and learn.